 This is the most likely place where Kobie’s comments can apply.
 Parents of athletes should really investigate how these organizations are run before becoming part of them.
 Here are some problems that typically surface:

-1. Some coaches that are involved in this type of organization clearly have the wrong motivation.
+1. Some coaches that are involved in this type of organization clearly have questionable motivation.
 They sometimes try to live out their own past careers at the expense of young impressionable athletes.

 2. Some organizations are out for self-promotion and recognition.
 They will over promise parents and athletes things that they simply cannot deliver.
 I often hear parents tell me that they were told “if you play for us, we will get your son or daughter a scholarship,” or some comment along those lines.
 Beware!